KyleMayes/vulkanalia/tutorial/book/src/setup/validation_layers.md

 Finally, the last parameter, here ignored as `_`, contains a pointer that was specified during the setup of the callback and allows you to pass your own data to it.

 The callback returns a (Vulkan) boolean that indicates if the Vulkan call that triggered the validation layer message should be aborted.
-If the callback returns true, then the call is aborted with the `vk::Result::ERROR_VALIDATION_FAILED_EXT` error.
+If the callback returns true, then the call is aborted with the `vk::ErrorCode::VALIDATION_FAILED_EXT` error code.
 This is normally only used to test the validation layers themselves, so you should always return `vk::FALSE`.

 All that remains now is telling Vulkan about the callback function.
 Perhaps somewhat surprisingly, even the debug callback in Vulkan is managed with a handle that needs to be explicitly created and destroyed.
 Such a callback is part of a debug messenger and you can have as many of them as you want.
 Add a field to the `AppData` struct: